sivaramakrishnan-rajaraman/CXR-bone-suppression/README.md

 ## Bone Suppression Dataset:
 The researchers from the Budapest University of Technology and Economics used their in-house clavicle and rib–shadow removal algorithms to suppress the bones in the 247 JSRT CXRs and made the bone-suppressed soft-tissue images publicly available at https://www.mit.bme.hu/eng/events/2013/04/18/boneshadow-eliminated-images-jsrt-database.
 The link is currently broken.
 We have augmented this dataset to create 4000+ original-bone-suppressed image pairs to train our proposed bone suppression models.
 The data is available at https://drive.google.com/drive/folders/1m4hlwglZIK14Mlkjf3YsNHRfXLJlfbBN?usp=sharing.
 Please cite our study if using these data and codes for your research:

-### Rajaraman, S.; Zamzmi, G.; Folio, L.; Alderson, P.; and Antani, S. Chest X-Ray Bone Suppression for Improv-ing Classification of Tuberculo-sis-Consistent Findings.
+### Rajaraman, S.; Zamzmi, G.; Folio, L.; Alderson, P.; and Antani, S. Chest X-Ray Bone Suppression for Improving Classification of Tuberculosis-Consistent Findings.
 Diagnostics 2021, 11, x. https://doi.org/10.3390/xxxxx

 ## What is included?
 The Jupyter notebook containing all codes to reproduce this study.
 It contains: